no9tnoot/capstone/README.md

 ## Running

-Run flaskGUI.py and access via the link in the terminal.
+Run testsql as a module from the root directory and open the web interface via the link in the terminal.
+- `py -m testsql` on Windows
+- `python3 -m testsql` on Unix